Ivona221/epocrm-k8s/ReadMe.md

 ## How to deploy

-1. Create e kubernetes cluster (we currently do not have script to do this)
+1. Create a kubernetes cluster in [Azure](https://azure.microsoft.com/nl-nl/products/kubernetes-service/) (we currently do not have script to do this)
 2. Install azure cli on the machine you are working on (Check out the [Guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli))
 3. Install kubernetes-cli (Check out the [Guide](https://kubernetes.io/docs/tasks/tools/))
 4. Connect to the cluster